nip403/Atari-Asteroids/README.md

 Refer to this [wikipedia article](http://en.wikipedia.org/wiki/Circle#Equations) for more information on Parametric equations.

-For the collision functions between the ship, the bullets and the asteroids, I couldn't use the builtin Rect system native to Pygame, so my function calculates the distance between the two objects (excluding the radii) and checks whether it is positive:
+The collision function between the ship, the bullets and the asteroids calculates the distance between the two objects (excluding the radii) and checks whether it is positive:

 ![](https://latex.codecogs.com/gif.latex?\sqrt{(ship.x-rock.x)^{2}&plus;(ship.y-rock.y)^{2}}&space;-&space;r1&space;-&space;r2&space;<&space;0)